READ TO MY TWEEN??

 What About My Struggling Reader?

 If your child is a struggling reader, read aloud with him for pleasure, just as described above.
 Then, to encourage independent reading, let technology take over!
-“Text-to-speech” is the perfect support.
+“Text-to-speech” is a perfect support.
 Here are three ideas to get you started.

 One excellent option may already be within your reach.
 The iPad has a “speech” function that will read the content of the screen to your child.
 It offers some options for customization, including selecting the voice and adjusting the speaking rate.
 You will find this in “Settings.”
 Go to: